asm-products/sazed-core/README.md

     sazed.edit(file_path)

 Loads the editor.
 Here `file_path` is an optional argument, which Sazed will try to infer from the current URL in the browser. `file_path` is something like `content/licence.md`.

+#Hacking

+Testing framework used is Jasmine.
+Karma is used as the testrunner.